Rocky Road

 Posts may contain affiliate links.
 Please see our Privacy Policy.

 Not a fan of Digestive Biscuits?
 No a problem, swap them for your favourite biscuit instead.
 Don’t like the sweetness of glace cherries?
 No issues, substitute them for some unassuming raisins.
 Can’t have nuts?
-Don’t worry, they’re optional too, why not try maltesers in their place.
+Don’t worry, they’re optional too, why not try Maltesers in their place.

 In fact, Rocky Road was first created as a way to use up ingredients that were past their best, so you can add in whatever you have in the cupboards (within reason) or whatever else you think belongs in there.